kiba/Writings/fac/chp28_the_summoned_dwarf.md

 There were more of shorties like him in the street!
 It wasn't the modern street that he expected.

 "IT STANK!"
 MacMuffin complained.
 There were manure in the street, even if those manure were slowly swept away by a crew of dwarves.

+It finally dawn on MacMuffin on what happened to him and his fellow clubmembers.

 ***